 If an individual is getting into or getting out of a common-law relationship or marriage and wants to settle the matter by negotiated agreement or court order, the law requires complete disclosure.

 Pursuant to the Divorce Act of Canada and the Family Law Act of Alberta, and regulations thereunder, disclosure of financial information is essential to the analysis and determination of support issues, such as child and spousal support.

-If property is to be divided between spouses or adult interdependent partners pursuant to the Family Property Act, knowledge and disclosure of the property of each party is essential to the task.
+If the property is to be divided between spouses or adult interdependent partners pursuant to the Family Property Act, knowledge and disclosure of the property of each party is essential to the task.